 - Aberdares Seven Ponds – altitude prep work

 I go hiking whenever I’m searching for inner peace and need to get away from the drama and hustle of the city.
 I also feel it’s a great way to exercise my body and mind.
 Kilimanjaro is definitely my most memorable climb.
-I also enjoyed hiking in the Aberdares.
+I also enjoyed hiking in the Aberdares in Kenya.
 The moorlands are just too beautiful.
-I wouldn’t forget to mention Cherang’any Hills and Pokot which are quite scenic.
+I wouldn’t forget to mention Cherang’any Hills and Pokot in Kenya which are quite scenic.

 - Have the right mindset.
 This is very key for without it, it is easy to give up on the climb during the first day.

 - Get full hiking gear.
-One can also get good quality second hand gear in thrift shops such as Gikomba.
+One can also get good quality second-hand gear in thrift shops.

-- Always keep fit in order to be physically ready for the climb.
-Simple exercises such as skipping rope for 10 minutes daily goes a long way.
-However, if you suffer from ailments like asthma visit your doctor to advise.
+- Always keep fit to be physically ready for the climb.
+Simple exercises such as skipping rope for 10 minutes daily go a long way.
+However, if you suffer from ailments like asthma, visit your doctor for advice.

-- Choose the best climbing season which is between June and October when it is not raining.
+- Choose the best climbing season between June and October when it is not raining.

 - Ensure all your travel documents are in place i.e passport and yellow fever card for the Tanzania entry.
 Similarly, have travel insurance with you.